pekokids77-lab/SSCM-Cognitive-Model/README.md

 By evaluating any human, organizational, or artificial system through these spatial invariants, practitioners can diagnose structural failure modes before catastrophic breakdown occurs.

+---

+**License**

+This project is open-sourced under the MIT License.
+Anyone is free to use, modify, distribute, or commercialize this work, provided that the original author attribution and license terms are retained.